Fine & Decorative Art Appraisals

 • Indigenous belongings and other culturally significant material

-• Properties with trade and cross-border restrictions
+• Property subject to trade or cross-border restrictions

-• Rare or exceedingly unusual objects
+• Rare or unusual objects

 Professional profile of